 The Norfolk Island Regional Council commenced 1 July 2016 and consists of five representatives (Councillors) who are elected for a four year term.
 The Norfolk Island Regional Council is unique in that it provides a broad range of services to the community of Norfolk Island and are contracted to provide Commonwealth funded state services which include: land titles registration, motor vehicle and drivers licence, Courts and Legal services, Companies registration and Ports Management to name a few.
-The full list of services is available by visiting the Australian Government Department of Infrastructure and Regional Development website.
+The full list of services is available by visiting the Australian Government Department of Infrastructure, Transport, Regional Development and Communications website.

 The day to day management of Council is the responsibility of the General Manager who reports to the Councillors.
 The General Manager is supported by three executive managers.